-6.9.
-What efforts are made by the University/ Autonomous College for Examination Reforms? : NA

-6.10.
-What efforts are made by the University to promote autonomy in the affiliated/constituent colleges? : NA

-- 6.11.
-Activities and support from the Alumni Association - A. Scholarships were given to economically weak students - B. Awareness classes for Final year students were arranged with Alumni members as resource persons. - 6.12.
-Activities and support from the Parent Teacher Association - A. Financed for setting up the maintenance of infrastructure facilities - B. Financial aid was given to the student participants in the University level competitions/programmes - C. Financial aid to renovate the ladies toilets - D. Financial aids were provided to meet the expenses of refreshment/food given to sports & games camp participants

-6.13.
-Development programmes for support staff

-- A. A class was arranged for the staff on office management software. - B. A workshop had been arranged on spread sheet and College Automation System for the administrative staff of the college. - 6.14.
-Initiatives taken by the institution to make the campus eco-friendly - A. Eco-club members comprising of students and teachers are actively participating in all green movement on the campus - B. Saplings of fruit-giving trees were planted in the western side of the campus - C. Saplings of shade-giving trees were planted throughout the campus - D. Poly house was setup by the National Service Scheme and Eco-club members for vegetable cultivation with the financial aid from the Kerala Agriculture department and Areacode grama Panchayath.
+- 6.9.
+What efforts are made by the University/ Autonomous College for Examination Reforms? : NA - 6.10.
+What efforts are made by the University to promote autonomy in the affiliated/constituent colleges? : NA - 6.11.
+Activities and support from the Alumni Association - A. Scholarships were given to economically weak students - B. Scholarly Programmes were arranged with the financial support of Alumni Association.
+The focal theme of this year programme was 'Technology based Innovation'. - C. Awareness classes for Final year students were arranged with Alumni members as resource persons. - 6.12.
+Activities and support from the Parent Teacher Association - A. Financed for setting up the maintenance of infrastructure facilities - B. Financial aid was given to the student participants in the University level competitions/programmes - C. Financial aid to renovate the lady's toilets - D. Financial aids were provided to meet the expenses of refreshment/food given to sports & games camp participants - 6.13.
+Development programmes for support staff - A. An awareness programme was organized for the financial literacy for Non-Teaching Staff by Mr. Fayaz, Assistant Professor, department of Commerce - B. A workshop had been arranged on latest IT tools useful for office works. - 6.14.
+Initiatives taken by the institution to make the campus eco-friendly - A. Eco-club members comprising of students and teachers are actively participating in all green movement on the campus - B. The campus is declared as a plastic free campus. - C. Saplings of fruit-giving trees were planted in the western side of the campus - D. Saplings of shade-giving trees were planted throughout the campus and nearby areas.